-The Provost works closely with her senior leadership team -- consisting of the Deans and Associate Provosts -- and other members of academic leadership on an array of topics.
+The Provost works closely with the senior leadership team in Academic Affairs -- consisting of the Deans and Associate Provosts -- and other members of academic leadership on an array of topics.
 This group provides input to the Provost on key issues to inform decision-making and help drive strategy.
 Though not featured on this page, department chairs, center directors, and other leaders in Academic Affairs are crucial players who support the success of the division.
 Please refer to this organizational chart to see the full structure of the Office of the Provost.

 Roberta provides effective administrative support to the Office of the Provost and coordinates the Provost’s activities and calendar.
 She joined Bentley in 2019 with many years of experience in higher education.
 Before joining Bentley, Roberta worked at Babson College and at UMass Medical School.

 Mystica helps to develop strategy and coordinate offerings that bolster faculty research and pedagogy.
 She directly oversees the Office of Sponsored Programs and the Library, and she supports the efforts of faculty who serve on the Research Council and the Teaching and Learning Council.
 Since joining the Bentley community in 2004, Mystica has been engaged in curriculum development, program design, and a variety of institutional service activities.
 Prior to her appointment as Associate Provost for Research and Faculty, Mystica served as Chair of the Law, Taxation, and Financial Planning Department.
 She also served as the Chair of the Curriculum Implementation Committee and was a member of the Promotion and Tenure Committee.
 Mystica’s work has been recognized with several awards including two Bentley “Innovation in Teaching” awards and the Academy of Legal Studies in Business Charles M. Hewitt Master Teacher award – the most illustrious teaching award in her discipline.
 Mystica received her law degree from Harvard Law School.